Thought Flow Nets: From Single Predictions to Trains of Model Thought: Introduction

 \section{Introduction}

-One direction of machine learning, a subfield of artificial intelligence, is the development of models that reflect human thinking \cite{bellman_introduction_1978}.
-However, the aspect of forming decisions is still fundamentally different in humans and machine learning models: Classification models, on the one hand, are defined to map a specific input $\vec{x}$ to an output label $\hat{y}$ \cite{bishop_pattern_2006}.
+Today's classification models map a specific input $\vec{x}$, e.g., a token or a sentence, to an output $\hat{y}$ \cite{bishop_pattern_2006} where $\hat{y}$ can be, e.g., a class, a sequence (e.g., a generated text) or an answer span extracted from a context.
 This mapping $\vec{x} \rightarrow \hat{y}$ might involve various modulations and abstractions of $\vec{x}$ in a latent space, e.g., hidden layers of a neural network, but typically does not allow variations or trajectories of $\hat{y}$.
-We argue that humans, on the other hand, rarely come to a decision right-away but rather follow a complex thought process which involves reflecting on initial decisions, comparing different hypotheses, resolving contradictions, etc.
+Humans, on the other hand, rarely come to a single decision right-away but follow a complex thought process which involves reflecting on initial decisions, comparing different hypotheses or resolving contradictions.
+While humans' trains of thought are extensively studied in cognitive sciences and philosophy---one particular example being Hegel's dialectics \cite{maybee_hegels_2020}---such theories are rarely explored in machine learning.
+However, with increasingly complex tasks that have large output spaces, such as question answering (QA)\footnote{A Longformer QA model can output 16M possible spans.}, or tasks that require multiple reasoning steps such as multi-hop QA, learning to directly hit the right prediction in one shot might be more difficult than to learn to iteratively self-correct an initial prediction.